mozilla-mobile/shared-docs/android/automation.md

 We currently use Travis to:
 * Build, test and run code tools for all master commits and pull requests (including contributor PRs).
-* Execute sputnik for posting automated code feedback in pull requests
 * Execute codecov for monitoring our code coverage

 To see a travis configuration for your project, see `<project-root>/.travis.yml` (here's an